-The Applicant is now applying for a General Lease - Recreational Use for the use and maintenance of the existing pier, boat lift, and two mooring buoys.
+The Applicant is now applying for a General Lease - Recreational Use, for the use and maintenance of an existing pier and two mooring buoys.
+Because the Applicant took ownership of the upland on December 14, 2021, the lease provisions regarding indemnity would include the period of the Applicant's unauthorized occupation of State-owned lands.